sekkabak/sekkabak.github.io/projects/game-of-life.md

 ### YouTube recommendation project idea

-On my YouTube recommendation page, I found this: https://www.youtube.com/watch?v=C2vgICfQawE That is John Conway's Game Of Life simulation with a lot of cool stuff created.
-So instantly I wanted to create my own.
-So I did it 😁
+On my YouTube recommendation page, I found this: https://www.youtube.com/watch?v=C2vgICfQawE.
+That is John Conway's Game Of Life simulation with a lot of cool stuff in it.
+So instantly I wanted to create my version of it.
+And I did 😁

-Ah also, I watch recently watch javidx9 A LOT.
-So I decided to do it in Windows console.
+Ah also, I've been recently watching A LOT of javidx9.
+That's why I decided to do it in a Windows console.

 Links:
 [GitHub](https://github.com/sekkabak/GameOfLife)